Schengen Visa Photo Requirements 2026: Official 35 x 45 mm Checklist, VFS Checks, and Free Maker

 Practical rule

 If your destination is in the Schengen area, identify the exact member-state consulate first.
-Then validate the photo against its checklist, not just the generic Schengen label.
+Then validate the photo against its checklist rather than the generic Schengen label.

-Passlens is useful here because it lets you start from a real 35 × 45 mm biometric preset, verify the crop and background, and then print or export without switching between a generic resize tool and a consular checklist.
+Passlens is useful here because it lets you prepare the crop, run a visual check with the passport photo checker, and send the result to a measured print layout without switching between a generic resize tool and a consular checklist.
 The final validation step still belongs to the exact member-state source, but the photo preparation workflow does not need to be improvised.